uikit/uikit-site/docs/pages/slideshow.md

 ## Viewport height

 Adding the `uk-height-viewport` attribute from the [Utility component](utility.md) to the list of slideshow items will stretch the height to fill the whole viewport.
-You can set the `min-height` option to define a minimum width.
+You can set the `min-height` option to define a minimum height.

 ```html
 <div uk-slideshow>